wp-plugins/dropbox-backup/readme.txt

 Our plugin for back up is completely autonomous plugin for back up, so you don't need to register to make a back up of your site.

+= How can I manually restore my website from one place to another? =

+You can restore your website on another place with two ways:
+* manually website restoration
+* automatically website restoration

+For automatically website restoration you may need an account at webpage-backup.com

 == Changelog ==